Xergy/AzInfo/README.md

 ## Tips and Tricks

-- As it appears in the repo if you just run ```New-AzInfo.ps1``` using F5 in VSCode it will create a local copy of all IAM's data that your Azure account can see.
+- As it appears in the repo if you just run ```New-AzInfo.ps1``` using F5 in VSCode it will create a local copy of all data that your Azure account can see.
 - Runs locally and from Runbook.
 Please clone, don't copy, the repo down to your machine.
 Execute with VSCode.

 ## Next Steps